-Based on these discussions, the Council will continue to review further group governance from the standpoint of protecting general shareholders.
+Based on these discussions, the Follow-up Council will continue to review further how governance of group company management should be from the standpoint of protection of general shareholders, etc.

 IV.
 Closing Remarks

 In order to enhance the effectiveness of corporate governance reform - and amidst expectations of the enhancement of corporate disclosure on cross-shareholdings, etc. due to the recent revision of the Cabinet Office Ordinance on corporate disclosure - it is critically important that asset managers and service providers engage in dialogue with companies based on deeper understanding of the companies, and that asset owners proactively encourage and monitor asset managers with respect to their stewardship activities.
 The Council looks forward to the further deepening of discussions to realize companies' mid- to long-term increases in corporate value through constructive dialogue between investors and companies, with a view to further revision of the Stewardship Code, which is scheduled to occur about once every three years.